rescript-lang/rescript-compiler/jscomp/super_errors/README.md

 # Use the correct opam switch for working on BuckleScript
 opam update
 opam switch 4.02.3+buckle-master
-opam switch reinstall 4.02.3+buckle-master # do this if you get errors related to `ast_utf8_string.ml` opam install camlp4 eval `opam config env`
+opam switch reinstall 4.02.3+buckle-master # do this if you get errors even from a clean compilation opam install camlp4 eval `opam config env`